cityos-work/cityos-dev/index.md

 last_modified_date: 2022-11-17 10:40
 ---

-{: .note }
+{: .warning }
-> This is work in progress.
-The project is in its early stages and the documentation is not complete.
+>This is work in progress.
+>
-> We are working on it.
-Do not base any business or other kind of decision off this documentation.
+>Do not base any business or other kind of decision off this documentation.
-> If you have any questions, please contact us at contact @IM.CITY.
+>It is not complete and will be updated regularly.
+>If you need to know more about this platform, please [Contact Us]

 ## What is CityOS?